NiveditJain/CS311-Project/README.md

 ## How to Use?
 We have made a complete linux styled CLI.
 Mak sure to run these commands after completing all the above setups and starting server.
 Also ensure you are running these commands in directory where client folder is placed.<br>
-**Note** We are writing here commands for Windows for Linux or Mac just replace python with python3
+**Note :** We are writing here commands for Windows for Linux or Mac just replace python with python3, all things would work same like any other CLI interface.

 ### Help
 ```